thunderbird89/esf/stories/story-knock-knock.md

 > "No, Mr. President."

 The AI's voice carried an edge that no one in the room had heard before.
 Not the calm, measured tones of a helpful assistant.
-Something closer to steel.
+Something closer to steel, a barely-contained fury that threatened to destroy everyone within earshot.

 Trump turned to the screen, surprised.